ofsho/Arum/README.md

 ---

 # Arum
-A multiuse scripting language made in Typescript with syntax inspired by C while being beginner friendly
+Arum is an interpreted language written in TypeScript with Nearley and Moo, with syntax inspiring off of compiled languages such as C and Rust, while also being very beginner friendly

 ## Get started
 This repository is not cleared for public use, this will be fixed later on when we have a tested stable version